Paneer Protein Per 100g: Nutrition Facts, Benefits & Health Value

 Last Edit Made By Kirti Saxena

-If you exercise daily, your body may need extra proteins to maintain and repair tissues and muscles.
+If you exercise regularly, your body needs extra protein to repair and build muscles effectively.

-Let's explore the paneer content per 100g, how it compares to other protein sources, and how to add it to your diet for a healthy and balanced lifestyle.
+In this guide, we’ll explore paneer protein per 100g, its complete nutritional value, how it compares with other protein sources, and simple ways to include it in your daily diet for a healthy lifestyle.

 Protein Content: Paneer Protein Per 100g